urbanairship/android-library/documentation/migration/migration-guide-9-10.md

 #### FCM Provider Changes

-`AirshipFirebaseInstanceIdService` was deprecated due to `FirebaseInstanceIdService` being deprecated.
-Use `AirshipFirebaseMessagingService` or `AirshipFirebaseMessagingService.processNewToken(Context)` instead.
+`AirshipFirebaseInstanceIdService` was deprecated due to `FirebaseInstanceIdService` being deprecated and removed.
+Use `AirshipFirebaseMessagingService` or `AirshipFirebaseIntegration.processNewToken(Context)` instead.

 ### From JSON Method Normalization